cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
     abortTransactionUnless(currentChannel.state == OPEN || currentChannel.state == UPGRADE_INIT)

+    // delete error path and initialize height if this is first message in the upgrade handshake for this chain
+    // i.e. channel state is OPEN and not UPGRADE_INIT
+    if currentChannel.state == OPEN {
+        // delete any stale error receipt that may have existed from a previous upgrade provableStore.delete(errorPath(portIdentifier, channelIdentifier))

+        // set initial height of this upgrade privateStore.set(initialHeight(portIdentifier, channelIdentifier), currentHeight())
+    }

     // abort transaction if an unmodifiable field is modified
     // upgraded channel state must be in `UPGRADE_TRY`
     // NOTE: Any added fields are by default modifiable.